NathanNux/websiteportfolio/README.md

-// WIP: Optimise all of the videos, using HEVC format and lov framerrate with lower res.
+// TYP: Optimise all of the videos, using HEVC format and lov framerrate with lower res.
 720p should do on smaller components, 2K might be a lot to load

 Use Video Tags Wisely: For self-hosted videos, use the <video> tag with attributes like preload="none" or preload="metadata" to control how much of the video is preloaded.